NeilB18/Basic-Shooter-game/README.md

 # Ronin-and-Neil-Shooter-Game
-Shooter game made in pygame
+Shooter game made in pygame by Ronin and Neil